 Hard times and hungry months

 Times could be very tough for the Hardys during winter.
-From January until Easter, come along to the cottage as we lay bare the brutal realities of life in the 1840s and share some of the Hardys' tips for survival.
+From now until Easter if you come along to Hardy's Cottage you can discover more about the brutal realities of life in the 1840s and share some of the Thomas Hardys' tips for survival.

 Explore the Cottage with fresh eyes as we see the hard times and hungry months as the Hardys would have survived them.
 Spot the pickles and preserves in the kitchen; essential food for when winter renders the vegetable garden barren.